-At his school they have a farm-to-table initiative to incorporate fresh, organic, and locally grown produce into the lunches served to kids.
+At his school there is a farm-to-table program that aims to incorporate fresh, organic, and locally grown produce into the lunches served to kids.

 - 2 cloves garlic, minced

-- Roll the pastry dough out on a lightly floured surface into a circle about 13″ in diameter.
-Carefully place the dough into a 9-1/2″ glass pie or tart dish, pressing it into the bottom and up along the sides.
+Roll the pastry dough out on a lightly floured surface into a circle about 13" in diameter.
+Carefully place the dough into the tart pan, and press it into the bottom and up along the sides.
 Have the dough extend over the edge of the pan; trim away excess dough to leave enough to tuck the edge under by about 1/4-inch.
 Press plastic wrap to the surface of the dough and put the pan into the fridge.

-Heat 1 tablespoon of the oil in a small pan over medium heat and add the minced garlic.
+Heat 1 tablespoon of the oil in a small pan over medium heat, and add the minced garlic.
 Sauté the garlic for 1-2 minutes: the garlic should be fragrant and softened, but remove the pan from the heat before it starts to brown.
+Set the pan aside.

-- Remove the tart shell from the fridge and remove the plastic.
+Remove the tart shell from the fridge and remove the plastic.
 Use a fork to pierce the crust in several places across the bottom to prevent bubbles from forming.
 Brush the sautéed garlic and oil over the bottom of the crust.
-Sprinkle the chopped basil evenly over the bottom, and then sprinkle the shredded Parmesan over the basil.
+Scatter the chopped basil evenly over the bottom, and then sprinkle the shredded Parmesan over the basil.

 Place the pan in the oven and bake for 15 minutes.
-After these 15 minutes, reduce the oven temperature to 350° F. Bake the tart for an additional 35 minutes, until the tomatoes look cooked with edges beginning to brown, and the crust lightly browned – check often to be sure the crust isn't burning too fast.
+After these 15 minutes, reduce the oven temperature to 350° F. Bake the tart for an additional 35 minutes, until the tomatoes look cooked with edges beginning to brown, and the crust has lightly browned.
+Check the tart periodically to be sure the crust isn't browning too fast.
 If it is, place pieces of foil carefully over the crust to protect it.

-- Remove the tart from the oven and place on a cooling rack.
-Allow to cool for about 10 minutes before slicing and serving.
-Serve while it’s hot or at room temperature.
+Remove the tart from the oven and place it on a cooling rack.
+Allow it to cool for about 10 minutes before slicing and serving.
+Serve it warm or at room temperature.